-Impressive and lusterous, this is super esthetic!
+Impressive and lustrous, this is super esthetic!
 A cluster of very sharp undamaged Sphalerites reaching 2.7 CM are stacked in a very nice arrangement.
-The real interest are the sprays of delicate needle quartz. that decorate the piece and add lots of contrast.
+The real interest are the sprays of delicate needle Quartz that decorate the piece and add lots of contrast.
 As a bonus there are some good Galenas as well.
 This can be displayed from several angles.
-Despite some damage to a few quartz needles, this is still a a top shelf piece from a very important location that is now closed.
+Despite some damage to a few Quartz needles, this is still a a top shelf piece from a very important location that is now closed.

 Sphalerite on Quartz